 - The Health Information Technology AAS program has 82% job placement rate in a healthcare setting

-- The Health Information Technology AAS program has a N/A pass rate on the RHIT exam for first-time takers.
-MCC is a newly-accredited program.
-Awaiting results from AHIMA.
+- The Health Information Technology AAS program has a 75% pass rate (2017-2018) on the RHIT exam for first-time test takers.
+This is higher than the national average of 73%.

 Health Information Technology Information Session Schedule

 - May 12 at 4:30 p.m. in A123